 The Navigators Release of Liability

 I fully understand that participation in The Navigators is voluntary, and I am wholly responsible for myself, my family, and any of my guests who participate in co-op activities of any kind.
-I agree to hold The Navigators Homeschool Cooperative, Jubilee Baptist Church, Bay Minette First Baptist Church and its staff, and fellow members of The Navigators Homeschool Cooperative free and harmless for all claims for damages and personal injury or other liabilities as may arise or be sustained during attendance of any activity associated with The Navigators.
+I agree to hold The Navigators Homeschool Cooperative, Daphne Baptist Church, Faith Family, Bay Minette First Baptist Church and its staff, and fellow members of The Navigators Homeschool Cooperative free and harmless for all claims for damages and personal injury or other liabilities as may arise or be sustained during attendance of any activity associated with The Navigators.

 Navigators Cooperative Policies OCT 2023